Sonar-Demos/cpp-demo/README.md

 and its independence from the main code issues.
 The application features basic, yet varied, issue types that can be detected by SonarCloud.
 In the PR, we have:

-TODO: # * A simple bug with no secondary locations
+* A simple bug with no secondary locations
+  [S935](https://rules.sonarsource.com/cpp/RSPEC-935/): Function exit paths should have appropriate return values.

-TODO: # * A bug with a secondary location in another file
+* A code-smell with two secondary locations
+  [S924](https://rules.sonarsource.com/cpp/RSPEC-924/): Loops should not have more than one `break` or `goto` statement.

-TODO: # * A bug with an execution flow
+* A bug with an execution flow
+  [S2107](https://rules.sonarsource.com/cpp/RSPEC-2107/): Member variables should be initialized.

-TODO: # * A bug with multiple flows
+* A bug with multiple flows across files
+  [S5782](https://rules.sonarsource.com/cpp/RSPEC-5782/): POSIX functions should not be called with arguments that trigger buffer overflows.

-TODO: # * A "bad practice" code smell
+* A "bad practice" code smell
+  [S5025](https://rules.sonarsource.com/cpp/RSPEC-5025/): Memory should not be managed manually.

-TODO: # * A stylistic code smell
+* A stylistic code smell
+  [S5827](https://rules.sonarsource.com/cpp/RSPEC-5025/): `auto` should be used to avoid repetition of types.

-Additionally, we have a security hotspot on the `main` branch:
+Additionally, we have a security hotspots on the `main` branch:

-TODO: # * ???
+* Security sensitive fuctions, like `strcpy` or `sprintf`:
+  [S5801](https://rules.sonarsource.com/cpp/RSPEC-5801/): Using `strcpy` or `wcscpy` is security-sensitive.
+* Appropriate file-access permissions:
+  [S2612](https://rules.sonarsource.com/cpp/RSPEC-2612/): Setting loose POSIX file permissions is security-sensitive.

-When setting up CI-based analysis, import of code coverage will be done by default (in the `enable-ci-analysis` branch).
+When setting up CI-based analysis, you will also import of code coverage (in the `enable-ci-analysis` branch).

 To demo SonarLint you can also clone this project to show the issues in SonarLint.
 Some of the issues have quick fixes for them.